SamWololo/Threatened-Species/README.md

 So with IUCN data I have range data.
 I can fist calculate the range size and interface that with the climate data.
 What are the average species that animal lives under.

 Susy just uploaded a new guide on how do use loops and shapefiles.
 How to use tracking information.

+4/15/18 Weekly Update
+I tested the Rscript given in the website given in class.
+I installed the new packages and was able to load the libraries.
+Amniote data works and I was able to filter for a reptile order which I think would be interesting to investigate during this project: turtles of the order Testudines.
+Unfortunately, I have yet to recieve an API key from the IUCN.